ES-TUDelft/robot-interaction-tool/docs/INSTALLATION.md

 * Install [Qt 5.13.2](https://download.qt.io/official_releases/online_installers/) from https://download.qt.io/official_releases/online_installers/.
 When asked to select components, deselect everything (to reduce the size of the required files) and select: MSVC 2015 & 2017 32-bits and 64-bits, and MinGW 32 and 64-bits.

-  * Note that for this step you will need XCode to be installed on your machine.

 ## II.6.
 SIP 4.19